nytimes/objective-c-style-guide/README.md

 # NYTimes Objective–C Style Guide

 This style guide outlines the coding conventions of the iOS team at The New York Times.
-We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls), or [tweets](https://twitter.com/nytimesmobile).
+We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls), and [tweets](https://twitter.com/nytimesmobile).

 ## Introduction

-Here are some of the documents that went into building the style guide.
+Here are some of the documents from Apple that informed the style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)
 * [Cocoa Fundamentals Guide](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaFundamentals/Introduction/Introduction.html)